GPS with Dash Cam Video: 5 Benefits for Fleets

 Combining data from multiple sources is an important part of modern GPS fleet tracking, letting fleet managers see useful details about what their drivers are doing.

-How fleets benefit from a dashboard camera with GPS
+How your fleet could benefit from a dashboard camera with GPS

-With GPS alone, it is already possible to track individual vehicles or fleets comprised of thousands of vehicles.
-A GPS helps fleet managers ensure that drivers are on-route and on-schedule.
+With GPS fleet tracking alone, it is already possible to track individual vehicles or fleets comprised of thousands of vehicles.
+Fleet tracking helps fleet managers ensure that drivers are on-route and on schedule.
 It is even possible to configure notifications to let you know when a vehicle is off its expected path.
 GPS provides important safety benefits and can help fleets ensure high quality of service for customers.

 More and more companies are seeing the benefits of combining video with GPS tracking on vehicles and other equipment: GPS solutions with dash cam capabilities can help save money, keep employees safe, and provide valuable insight into daily operations.